tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-3-exampled-api.md

 ### Document the API with meaningful descriptions

 OpenAPI/Swagger plays well with the common C# XML comments, so I added these first.
-Remember to enable generation of documentation files in the associated csproj file.
-I primarily used the summary, remarks and example tags, which I find mesh nicely in the swagger UI output.
+You just have to enable generation of documentation files in the associated csproj file.
+I primarily used the `summary`, `remarks` and `example` tags, which I think mesh nicely in the swagger UI output.

 ```c#
  <PropertyGroup>